PENWINthePIRATE/Purple-Accent-Icons-for-linux/README.md

 on doing this the files is directed to /usr/share/icons and you will be able to change the icons from the settings
 <br><br>
+any ideas for the future of this icon pack?
+This icon pack lacks icons and is currently made on top of the base of deepin icon pack, over days more icons will be remade into Too-Vibrant-icons. we would love to hear your ideas and opinions on next icon to work on.
+Please email with your idea or wish on an icon to be remade.
+We will reachout as soon as possible
-<h4>The icons are still under devlopment, for any inquires please contact; penwinthepirate@gmail.com</h4>
+<h4>The icons are still under devlopment, for any inquires please contact; penwinthepirate@gmail.com</h4><br>

 <h5>please show love and support on:</h5>
 <br>